 Abu Dhabi is the capital of the United Arab Emirates and together with Dubai one of the country’s most visited destinations.
 Although Dubai has more attractions to offer, Abu Dhabi hast the Sheikh Zayed Mosque, the most beautiful sight of the Emirates.
 In addition, Abu Dhabi attracts more and more tourists every year with its great beaches, large shopping malls and its relaxed atmosphere.
 I spent five days in Dubai but did not want to miss a day trip to Abu Dhabi.
 It took me 90 minutes from Dubai to Abu Dhabi by cab and I had enough time to explore the main sights.
-If you also want to spend a day in Abu Dhabi, I would recommend following itinerary:
+Check out the perfect itinerary for one day in Abu Dhabi.

 Start your city tour around nine in the morning in the stunning Sheikh Zayed Mosque.
 It is the eighth largest mosque in the world and the largest mosque in the United Arab Emirates.
 As soon as you enter the mosque, you feel like in a fairy tale of 1001 Nights.
 Lots of gold leaf and the finest marbles were processed in the mosque.
 Also located in the main nave, the largest of the world’s carpets was made by 1200 Iranian women by hand.
 The mosque has a considerable size, so you should plan to stay at least two hours in the mosque.